yhan/payment.gateway.checkout.com/README.md

 For performance consideration, all coming requests thread is offloaded to thread pool threads.
 To resist burst, we can add `requestTimeout` to kestrel configuration.
 We can also scale the server instances using Kubernetes cluster or Swarm cluster.
 This can help for achieving high availability.

 > Memory consumption is due to in memory cache in my system.
 In real world, specific caching might be considered, when unacceptable latency is caused by no-caching.
+Consider caching only when necessary.
+Caching introduces two complexities / problem: 1) synchronization.
+2) large memory footprint triggers GC, causing latency overhead.

 To run performance tests:
    1. Goto API csproj folder